Intercoin/CommunityCoinContract/docs/contracts/CommunityCoinFactory.md

-# StakingFactory
+# CommunityCoinFactory

-This it factory contract.<br>Provide a functionality to create CommunityToken
+This it factory contract.<br>Provide a functionality to create CommunityCoin

 # Overview